giampaolo/psutil/docs/api.rst

       Tools like ProcessHacker have the same limitation.

     .. warning::
-      on BSD this method can return files with a null path ("") due to a kernel bug, hence it's not reliable
+      on BSD this method can return paths as an empty string due to a kernel bug, hence it's not reliable
       (see `issue 595 <https://github.com/giampaolo/psutil/pull/595>`_).

     .. versionchanged:: 3.1.0